billbrod/sphinx-tutorial/README.md

 Introduction to python docs sites.

 To view presentation, run `python -m http.server 8008` (or whatever port you want) in the root directory of this project, then open `localhost:8008/sphinx-tutorial` in your browser.
+Or go to https://billbrod.github.io/sphinx-tutorial/.

 To build the sphinx documentation, create a new virtualenv and install this package (with docs requirements), then run sphinx: